Press Enter to search or ESC to close

 Investors purchase CMOs to diversify housing market risks.
 Rather than investing in one mortgage, the investor spreads the default risk across thousands of homeowners.

-Effects of Prepayment
+Effects Of Prepayment

 Mortgage prepayment adversely affects CMO performance.
 Homeowners refinance into lower interest rates and use new mortgages to pay off old loans.
 CMO investors then lose out on future interest payments and are forced to reinvest money within the lower interest rate environment.